rexrainbow/phaser3-rex-notes/docs/docs/ui-gridtable.md

     - `table.cellWidth` : Width of each cell.
         - Necessary field in *horizontal* scrollMode.
         - `undefined` : Expand cell width to fit table width, in *vertical* scrollMode.
     - `table.columns` : Columns count of each row.
+Can be used in *vertical* or *horizontal* scroll mode.
+    - `table.rows` : Rows count of each column.
+Can be used in *horizontal* scroll mode.
     - `table.mask` : A rectangle mask of cells
         - `table.mask.padding` : Extra left/right/top/bottom padding spacing of this rectangle mask.
 Default value is `0`.
         - `table.mask.updateMode` : When to update cells mask